OrdoLuminis/ordoluminis.github.io/_posts/2022-05-10-campaign-for-science-and-progress.markdown

 <br>

 Together in action, united in spirit, aligned in purpose.
-Ordo Dei Invictus.
+Ordo Luminis.

 <script>